Common Name: PIEDMONT BLUE BURROWER

 Habitat: Complex burrows adjacent to streams and seepage areas, or in low areas where the water table is near the surface of the ground.

 Survey Recommendations: Burrowing crayfishes may be collected by direct excavation of their burrows, by trapping, and during night surveys.
 Excavating burrows is time consuming and can be very difficult.
 It also results in destruction of the animals’ burrow.
 Traps made with PVC pipes or mist nets can be effective.
 Burrowing crayfishes are sometimes captured around the openings of their burrows on damp nights.
-Active burrows are found from about mid-May to mid-November if the water table is within about 2 feet of the surface of the ground.
+Active burrows are found from about mid-May to mid-November if the water table is within about two feet of the surface of the ground.

 Threats: Small range size makes this species vulnerable to extinction.
 The small size of individual populations makes them vulnerable to land disturbing activities.
 Any expansion of the Warm Springs National Fish Hatchery or the Warm Springs water works would threaten this species.